How to Get Your New Hampshire Insurance License in 2026

 Study for the PSI Exam (No Pre-Licensing Required)

 New Hampshire does NOT require pre-licensing education hours — you can skip directly to scheduling your exam.
 However, the PSI exams cover both general insurance knowledge and NH-specific laws and regulations, so most candidates strongly benefit from a structured study prep course.
-Study programs range from Xcel Solutions' Cram Course ($89) to comprehensive guided courses from Kaplan ($349) or A.D.
-Banker Platinum ($296.85).
+Study programs range from Xcel Solutions' Cram Course (current fee) to comprehensive guided courses from Kaplan (current fee) or A.D.
+Banker Platinum (current fee).
 Allow 1–4 weeks for self-study.
 Professional designation holders (CLU®, CPCU®) may be eligible for a designation exemption to take only the NH Laws & Regulations portion — contact NHID to confirm.

 Register and Pass the PSI Exam